Cult of the Dead Cow: The Six/Four System

 The Six/Four System is a censorship-resistant network proxy written by Mixter, a member of both cDc and Hacktivismo.
 It works by using "trusted peers" to relay network connections over SSL encrypted links.
 Hacktivismo and the cDc further gained notoriety in 2003 when the Six/Four System became the first product of a hacker group to receive approval from the United States Department of Commerce for export of strong encryption.

 SMBRelay and SMBRelay2

 SMBRelay and SMBRelay2 are computer programs that can be used to carry out SMB man-in-the-middle attacks on Windows machines.
 They were written by Sir Dystic and released March 21, 2001 at the @lantacon convention in Atlanta, Georgia.

 Torpark

 XeroBank Browser (formerly known as Torpark) is a variant of the Portable Firefox web browser with Tor built into it.
 Torpark is intended for use on portable media such as a USB flash drive but it can also be used on any hard disk drive. cDc/Hacktivismo co-released v.1.5.0.7 along with Steve Topletz on September 19, 2006.

+Veilid

+Veilid is a peer-to-peer network and application framework, described as "like Tor, but for apps".
+It was released on August 11, 2023 at DEF CON 31 in Las Vegas.